 |AAS, Public Administration||B.A., Urban Studies, with Public Management concentration|

-The Levin College offers programs through the University Partnership at Cuyahoga Community College (Tri-C), Lorain County Community College (LCCC), and Lakeland Community College (LCC).
+The Levin College offers programs through the University Partnerships at Lorain County Community College (LCCC) and Lakeland Community College (LCC).
 The partnership program allows students to enroll at the community college to complete lower-division requisite requirements and CSU General Education requirements.
 They may simultaneously enroll at Cleveland State University and take major field and college requirements.

 Application Procedure for Partnership Programs:

-As a student in the partnership program, when you complete courses at Tri-C, LCC or LCCC, an official transcript of your grades will be sent to the Cleveland State University Registrar’s Office so that these courses can be added to your CSU record.
+As a student in a partnership program, when you complete courses at LCC or LCCC, an official transcript of your grades will be sent to the Cleveland State University Registrar’s Office so that these courses can be added to your CSU record.

-Cleveland State University will not pay tuition to Cuyahoga Community College, Lakeland Community College, or Lorain County Community College; partnership students will need to make arrangements with those institutions for payment of tuition and fees.
+Cleveland State University does not pay tuition to Lakeland Community College or Lorain County Community College; partnership students need to make arrangements with those institutions for payment of tuition and fees.

 The Maxine Goodman Levin College of Urban Affairs conducts an Assessment and Accreditation of Prior Learning Experience (AAPLE) Program which recognizes that learning takes place in settings other than the classroom and is designed to award academic credit for substantial previous learning experiences.
 In preparation for receiving this credit, students enroll in a two-credit hour course: UST 190* (Analysis of Experiential Learning in Urban Studies).

-For more information about transfer programs, contact the Levin College Academic Advisor at (216) 687-2138.
+For more information about transfer programs, contact the Levin College Admissions Recruiter at (216) 687-4506 or email@example.com.